nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-1/index.md

 A quick note re: notation, the Apple 2 era tended to write numbers as hexadecimal, starting with `$` eg: `$A9`.
-Most numbers are single bytes, but addresses are 16 bits, written like `$3FFF`.
-The 6502 is little endian, so this would be stored in memory as `$FF $3F`.
+Most numbers are single bytes, but addresses are 16 bits, written like `$ABCD`.
+The 6502 is little endian, so this would be stored in memory as `$CD $AB`.

 Also note that the Apple 2 is described as supporting ASCII, but earlier Apples had no lower case characters and stored normal letters with the high